-The 2021 version of 2359.14 includes a significant expansion to the volume and severity of testing required to comply with the standard.
-Most of these changes are intended to improve safety factors and address specific innown hazard or applications of SRIDs.
-While the esting of the products mainly affects multicalturers and test labs, it's important to undestraind how these changes may impact the way in which these devices are deployed and used in the field.
-Below is a lot of some of the important changes:
+The 2021 version of 2359 14 includes a significant expansion to the volume and severity of festing required to comply with the standard.
+Most of these changes are intended to improve safety factors and address specific inown hazards or applications of SRDs.
+While the testing of the products mainly affects manufactures and task table, it's important to understand how these changes may impact the way in which these devices are deployed and used in the field.
+Below is a list of some of the important changes:

-- 1. Performance criteria has changed for all compliant SRDs when tested in overhead anchorage applications. - 2.
-Requirements for Hot, Cold, and Wet conditioned testing are the same, but the number of tests is increased. - The test mass for all dynamic drop tests has increased to 310 lbs. from the previous 282 lbs.
-This change was made so a test mass equal to the ANSI maximum allowable user capacity, including clothes, tools, gear, etc. - Static strength testing load was increased to 3,600 lbs, from the previous 3,000 lbs.
-With this change, all compliant SRDs will now have a true 2:1 safety factor. - New static test to ensure the locking mechanism on SRDs that do not use an internal brake can withstand a minimum lead of 1.970 lbs. - New dynamic test to ensure that SRDs with an internal brake have sufficient reserve lifeline in the event of a fall while the SRD's line constituent is fully paid out or deployed. - SRL-P's have several new, specific tests: - a.
-6-foot free fall dynamic performance test - Twin or dual-leg devices will be dynamically tested with both leg-end connectors attached to ensure proper deployment of energy absorbers and provide warning if arrest forces may exceed 1 300 lbs. - Tie-back or Wrap-back SRL-Ps have additional static testing to validate the strength of the tie-back section when secured around an anchorage - Custom connectors for SRL-Ps have additional testing requirements
+- 1. Performance criteria has changed for all compliant SRDs when tested in overhead anchorage applications. - Requirements for Hot, Cold, and Wet conditioned testing are the same, but the number of tests is increased.
+The test mass for all dynamic drop tests has increased to 310 lbs. from the previous 282 lbs.
+This change - was made so a test mass equal to the ANSI maximum allowable user capacity, including clothes, tools, gear, etc. - Static strength testing load was increased to 3.600 lbs. from the previous 3,000 lbs.
+With this change, all compliant SRDs will now have a true 2:1 safety factor. - New static test to ensure the locking mechanism on SRDs that do not use an internal brake can withstand a minimum load of 1,800 lbs. - New dynamic test to ensure that SRDs with an internal brake have sufficient reserve lifeline in the event of a fall while the SRD's line constituent is fully paid out or deployed. - SRL-P's have several new, specific tests: - a.
+6-foot free fall dynamic performance test - b.
+Twin or dual-leg devices will be dynamically tested with both leg-end connectors attached to ensure proper deployment of energy absorbers and provide warning if arrest forces may exceed 1,300 lbs. - c.
+Tie-back or Wrap-back SRL-Ps have additional static testing to validate the strength of the tie-back section when secured around an anchorage - d.
+Custom connectors for SRL-Ps have additional testing requirements

-Ultimately, this standard has introduced more static testing, more dynamic testing, more application specific testing, more application specific testing, and increased factors of safety to continue to improve the quality of SRDs in the fall protection market and to continue saving lives.
+Utimately, this standard has introduced more static testing, more dynamic testing, more application specific testing, more application relevant testing, and increased factors of safety to continue to improve the quality of SRDs in the fail protection market and to continue saving lives.